What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 Can students from unrelated fields of study apply to your programs?

 SCGH welcomes applications from students from a variety of fields.
 However, applicants must be able to articulate a strong interest in the area of public health or health promotion.
 It is recommended that students pursuing concentrations in public health informatics and applied biostatistics/epidemiology have some previous coursework in computer science and biology/mathematics respectively.
+Applicants for the DrPH program must possess the minimum of an MPH/MSPH, related U.S. equivalent master’s degree(s) or terminal clinical/doctoral degree from an accredited college or university to be considered for admission.
+Those without a graduate degree in public health will be required to complete at least one graduate-level course in each of the following five core areas of public health: biostatistics, epidemiology, social/behavioral sciences, health services/policy/management and environmental health.

 Who should write my letters of recommendation?

 SCGH prefers references from an undergraduate/graduate advisor, faculty in the major field of study and/or a recent employer.
 Professional colleagues are acceptable as a third reference, although those listed above are preferred.
+Certificate program applicants may submit professional letters of recommendation.

 Does SCGH require the GRE?
 What other test scores are acceptable?